keirstaple/alarm-clock/README.md

 * _Install any other packages you want to include and make sure to add tasks to the gulpfile_
 * _Make sure there is a .gitignore file before you $ git init_
 * _Link variables through exports and require_
+* _You will need to login to the API host and create your own account so that you can receive an API Key.
+This will then be stored in your own .env file that is included in your .gitignore so that it's not viewable by the public.
+Export to your -interface file and use require to store the API Key in a variable_

 ## Known Bugs